 3 min read

-Book: Manhattan Perimeter
+Manhattan Perimeter

 In May 2019, inspired by the Great Saunter, I spent four days walking the full 32-mile perimeter of Manhattan along the Greenway.
 The goal was to study how the landscape unfolds at the island's edge.